The Final Member: Film Review

 An eccentric Icelander's museum needs a human specimen to make its collection of animal penises complete.

-A documentarian might as well be satisfied to shoot a project about Sigurdur “Siggi” Hjartarson, an Icelander whose childhood encounter with a preserved bull's penis inspired a 40-year obsession and, eventually, the inauguration of a museum dedicated to phalluses.
+Any documentarian would count himself lucky to discover Sigurdur “Siggi” Hjartarson, an Icelander whose childhood encounter with a preserved bull's penis inspired a 40-year obsession and, eventually, the inauguration of a museum dedicated to phalluses.
 What could be stranger?
 Jonah Bekhor and Zach Math's The Final Member answers that question, introducing us not only to Hjartarson but also to two men racing to make his museum complete — by donating their own private parts.
 Funny, fascinating and packing a surprisingly poignant twist, the doc will get plenty of free publicity and, for unsqueamish moviegoers, will live up to the hype.

 The Icelandic Phallological Museum, founded in 1997, houses everything from a hamster's 2-millimeter penis bone to the massive member of a sperm whale.
 Scores of squishy specimens are displayed in jars of preserving fluid, while others are dried — jutting proudly from mounts on the wall or fashioned into fetish objects, like the walking cane that inspired Siggi's hobby.
 Both academic and cheeky, it pairs educational displays with novelty items like anatomy-themed cutlery sets carved by the proprietor.